Thunder Bay Twins: USHL and the OHA

 The newly created Thunder Bay Twins started in the American United States Hockey League (USHL) in 1970, when the USHL was operating as a semi-professional senior ice hockey league.
+Port Arthur native Joe Wirkkunen became the first head coach of the Twins, after previously coaching the Finland men's national ice hockey team.

 In the 1974–75 season, Dave Siciliano served as a player-coach for the Twins.
 He led the team to 36 wins in 48 games, and a second-place finish in the Northern Division.
 The Twins defeated the first-place Green Bay Bobcats two games to none in a best-of-three series in the first round of the playoffs.
 The Twins won the final round of the playoffs with three consecutive wins versus Waterloo Black Hawks in a best-of-five series for the USHL championship.

 The Twins had chosen not to participate in the 1975 Allan Cup playoffs for the Canadian senior hockey championship due to scheduling conflicts with the USHL playoffs.
 After the St. Boniface Mohawks appealed for reconsideration, the Twins entered the Allan Cup playoffs upon the conclusion of the USHL playoffs, then won the series versus the Mohawks.
 In the Western Canada finals, the Twins won the best-of-five series with three consecutive victories versus the Spokane Flyers.
 The Twins scored five goals in the last 25 minutes of the decisive third game, including the winning goal scored with six seconds remaining.
 In a best-of-seven series for the national championship, Siciliano and the Twins won the Allan Cup by defeating the defending champion Barrie Flyers four games to two.
 The Twins then withdrew from the USHL due to travel costs and schedule commitments to represent Canada on a European tour in the 1975–76 season.

-The Thunder Bay Twins moved to the OHASr for the 1975-76 season, bringing the Allan Cup to the league it had just defeated to win the cup.
-The Twins played in the OHASr through the 1978-79 season.
+The Thunder Bay Twins moved to the OHASr for the 1975–76 season, bringing the Allan Cup to the league it had just defeated to win the cup.
+The Twins played in the OHASr through the 1978–79 season.
 In those four seasons, the Twins won two regular season championships and one league playoff title.

 Thunder Bay Hockey League

 From at least 1980 until 1982, the Twins competed in the Thunder Bay Hockey League.
 This all-city super-league consisted of four teams.
 With the Twins were the Tier II Junior "A" Thunder Bay Kings, the Intermediate A Thunder Bay Blazers and the CIAU Lakehead Nor'Westers.
-The Twins were easily the top team in the 1980-81 season and swept the playoffs.
-The 1981-82 season had the other three teams give the Twins more trouble.
+The Twins were easily the top team in the 1980–81 season and swept the playoffs.
+The 1981–82 season had the other three teams give the Twins more trouble.
 The Twins were upset by the Nor'Westers in the semi-final, and the league was won by the Jr. A Kings.